Virginia State Subsidy Profile

 13. Is child care available?
 If yes, who is eligible and how do families access child care?

 Child care is available if it is directly related to the child’s special need.
-Families can discuss this with their local department of social services at the time adoption assistance is negotiated.
+Families can discuss this with their LDSS at the time adoption assistance is negotiated.

 14. Is respite care available?
 If yes, who is eligible and how do families access respite care?